techidaily/site-screen-mirror/source/_posts/in-2024-how-can-google-pixel-8-promirror-share-to-pc-drfone-by-drfone-android.md

 ![control android phone from pc](https://images.wondershare.com/drfone/drfone/control-android-phone-from-pc.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 The methods explained above will help you to mirror the android screen to Roku effortlessly.
 Each method has its cons and pros; however, if you do not own a tv and want to share your android screen on a larger screen with your friends.
 For this purpose, MirrorGo is the finest option as it permits users to cast an android screen to the laptop and allows users to control their android device through a keyboard and mouse attached to the computer.